whitneyburton/portfolios/students/1706-back/randy-springer/20170804-randy-springer-m1.md

 How did you contribute to the Turing community this module?

 Just little things like taking out the trash or doing the dishes every once and a while.
+I'm also one of 4 or 5 of us in the Easley posse that shows up every week.
+Mostly we just use it for study time and questions.

 What would you like to do to contribute next module?